eswarkrishna/GroupAssignment/GroupAssignment3_Session_4.md

 ### 71610025 - BASAVA ESWARA KRISHNA ALURI
 ### 71610076 - SHANTNU GUPTA
-### 71610032 - KARTIK MAHESWARI
+### 71610032 - KARTIK MAHESHWARI
 ### 71610038 - MOHIT KALSI
 ******

----
-title: "Latent Topic Mining"
-author: "Data Collection for Biz Analytics @ ISB"
-date: "3 March 2016"
-output: html_document
----
+# Problem description and changed Code

 In this article we will look how to fit a Latent Topic model and interpret the topics.
 For illustration, I will demonstrate topic analysis based on SEC 10-K filings of 20 randomly chosen firms in the Technology sector from the Fortune 1000.
 (Recall what is 10K.
 It was discussed in class.
 Else, please scan through this [wiki link](https://en.wikipedia.org/wiki/Form_10-K)) In this homework, we are primarily interested in 2 sections in the 10-K - Items 1 and 1A (Business Description and Risk Factors, respectively).
 Again, for illustrative purposes, I'll topic-analyse on Item 1 data for these 20 random Tech firms.
 Even though we did not cover this in any detail in class, the specific model we will be using in R for topic-analysis is the famous [LDA model](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation).
 Going through the link is encouraged for better understanding the model, but optional from an exam point of view.